The weCB Fund’s most frequently asked questions

 The application is 27 questions, and you can save your progress and return to complete it at a later time.

 We recommend setting aside 1 hour to complete the weCB Fund application.
-Make sure you finish your application by 1 May 2026, 17:00.

 -